alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Note:** `Result` is designed to **short-circuit** (stop at the first error).
 If you need to **accumulate** multiple errors (e.g., validating a form where you want to show all missing fields at once), use an *Accumulating Validation* type instead.

 ### Implementing Result
-Here is a teaching implementation.
-(In production, consider a battle-tested library like *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*.)
+Here’s a small teaching implementation.
+If you’re shipping this, use a library instead (e.g., *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*).

 ```csharp
 public sealed class Result<TSuccess, TError>